igdev0/portfolio/README.md

 # Portfolio

-This repository contains the code for my personal portfolio.
+This repo contains the code for my personal portfolio.